Ayagikei/LitePal/README.md

 If you find any bug when using LitePal, please report **[here](https://github.com/LitePalFramework/LitePal/issues/new)**.
 Thanks for helping us making better.

 ## Change logs

+### 3.3.2-SNAPSHOT
+ * Add **LitePal.withTransaction{}** for safe suspending transactions (fail-fast on cross-thread database access to avoid deadlocks).
+ * Limit cross-thread transaction assertions to suspending transactions only, to avoid impacting non-transaction coroutine usage.

 ### 3.3.1
  * Add **IndexListener** and **LitePal.registerIndexListener()** for creating indexes (e.g. composite indexes) after database create/upgrade.